jamesplease/pwa-notes/README.md

 However, simply installing a web application to your computer or phone is typically not enough for it to feel native.
-There are important differences between native apps and web apps that users will notice, and they need to be kept in mind.
+There are important differences between native apps and web apps that users may notice, so it's important to keep those in mind when developing an app.

 These notes list some of those things.